 Oversized beds with winged leather headboards and crisp Denizli linen sheets also encourage long lie-ins – especially since you can order breakfast in bed at no extra charge.
 All guest rooms are equipped with a king size bed, except for the Queen Panoramic with Terrace which has a queen size bed.
 Twin beds are not available.
 A baby cot is free of charge.

-Alternatively, you can trade in the standard French balcony and kitchenette for a glass-walled penthouse room.
+You can trade in the standard French balcony and kitchenette for a glass-walled penthouse room.
 Both the Queen Panoramic with Terrace (30 m²) and the Superior King Panoramic with Terrace (60 m²) have a full blown terrace with deckchairs and sunshade to enjoy these living postcard views.

 - Kitchenette (only at Grand King and Grand King Panoramic)